 I reflect on my experience now and I wish I could revisit many of these wonderful moments.
 I wish I could go back to the day where at 9pm, I was walking along a mountain ridge when I got caught in a storm.
 I watched in amazement as a herd of deer grazed casually on the steep slope of the opposite mountain, while the wind swept me left and right.

 For the first time I equally experienced joy and the sick, unsettledness that I was testing fate and my life may be in danger at that very moment.
-There wasn’t a soul around me for miles- no one was experiencing what I was in that moment.
+There wasn’t a soul around me for miles- no one was experiencing what I was at that moment.
 That moment for me was the definition of nature.

 There were also times where I found myself incredibly lonely, hungry and exhausted only to meet someone on the trail who fed me or offered kind words.
 These people are called trail angels, and I have never been so grateful for the kindness I received from these people during the most trying time of my life.
 They restored my faith in humanity.
 They taught me not to take kindness for granted, and that it doesn’t take much to make people happy.